5 min read

 Why not ENFJ?

-An ENFJ would have been more immediately socially energized, more charismatic in the conventional sense, more focused on building consensus and inspiring through personal presence.
+An ENFJ would have been more immediately charismatic, more focused on inspiring through personal presence.
 Betskoy was not this kind of person.
-His vision took twenty years to implement not because he was disorganized but because it was structurally complex and because he worked through institutional channels rather than through personal inspiration campaigns.
 His warmth was genuine but not his primary tool; the Ni vision came first, and the Fe warmth served it.
 That ordering — vision leads, warmth follows — is the INFJ pattern rather than the ENFJ one.

 Why not INTJ?

-An INTJ would have been colder, more purely strategic, less personally invested in the emotional wellbeing of individual children.
-The personal warmth Betskoy demonstrated — knowing children by name, visiting institutions repeatedly over decades, genuinely caring about their individual circumstances — exceeds what the INTJ's Te auxiliary typically produces.
-The INTJ builds systems to achieve outcomes; the INFJ builds systems because the outcome is human flourishing, and human flourishing cannot be reduced to outcomes alone.
-Betskoy's insistence on visiting, on personal relationships, on the human texture of his institutions marks him as Fe auxiliary rather than Te auxiliary.
+An INTJ would have been colder, more purely strategic, less personally invested in the wellbeing of individual children.
+Knowing children by name, visiting institutions repeatedly over decades, genuinely caring about their circumstances — this exceeds what the INTJ's Te auxiliary typically produces.
+Betskoy's insistence on personal relationships and the human texture of his institutions marks him as Fe auxiliary rather than Te auxiliary.

 Historical Figure MBTI